mayaanne/foundations/sprint-4/js-repl-intro.md

 Repl.it is a website that simulates a terminal and text editor, allowing you (the student) to get right into the code without needing to download or install further software (when you get to bootcamp, you will learn more about how to set this up on your own device, but for now - let's focus on learning more JavaScript!).

 There are a whole bunch of programming languages that repl.it lets you run through the browser, including HTML/CSS.
-For our challenges though, we will be using `node.js` to  run our javascript files.
+For our challenges though, we will be using `node.js` to  run our JavaScript files.

 ## Sign Up